Financial Aid for Our Students

 Fill out the FAFSA

-The Free Application for Federal Student Aid (FAFSA) is used by the College’s Financial Aid Office to determine eligibility for aid and to assist you in deciding what resources are best suited to your circumstances.
+The Free Application for Federal Student Aid (FAFSA) is used by the university’s Financial Aid Office to determine eligibility for aid and to assist you in deciding what resources are best suited to your circumstances.
 Go to www.fafsa.ed.gov to complete the FAFSA online.
-You are not required to have an FSA ID to complete and submit a FAFSA on the Web application.
-However, it is the fastest way to sign your application and have it processed.
+You are required to have an FSA ID to complete and submit a FAFSA on the Web application.
 It is also the ONLY WAY to access your data online.
-If you do not already have an FSA ID, you can create an FSA ID.
-If you have a previously assigned PIN #and need to retrieve a duplicate copy or activate your PIN #, you can do so at www.pin.ed.gov.

 University of the Potomac School Code: 032183

-You will need your 2014 income information (i.e. taxes) to complete the 2015/2016 FAFSA and your 2015 income information to complete the 2016/2017 FAFSA.
+You will need your 2015 income information (i.e. taxes) to complete the 2017-2018 FAFSA and your 2016 income information (i.e. taxes) to complete the 2018-2019 FAFSA.
 This process can be completed using the IRS Data Retrieval Tool (IRS DRT) which helps tax filers estimate when they will be able to retrieve their IRS tax return information.
 Specific questions related to the obtaining your IRS tax return should be directed to the IRS at 1-800-829-1040 1-800-829-1040 FREE.

 Complete the required Financial Aid file forms